Al Ewing: Career

 Ewing has since written New Avengers, U.S.Avengers, Ultimates, Rocket, Royals, and The Immortal Hulk, all for Marvel.
 The Immortal Hulk was a nominee for the 2019 Eisner Award in the "Best Continuing Series" category, and had earned publisher Marvel Comics a Diamond Gem Award the previous year as "Best New Comic Book Series."

 In 2021, Ewing won the GLAAD Media Award for Outstanding Comic Book at the 32nd GLAAD Media Awards for his work on Empyre and received an additional nomination in 2021 and one in 2022 for Guardians of the Galaxy.
-In June 2021, it was announced that Ewing would serve as co-writer of Venom (vol. 7) alongside Ram V, with Bryan Hitch serving as the initial artist and the series launching in November that same year.
+In June 2021, it was announced that Ewing would serve as co-writer of Venom alongside Ram V, with Bryan Hitch serving as the initial artist and the series launching in November that same year.

 During Marvel's Krakoan Age, Ewing was the writer on several X-Men titles such as the ongoing series S.W.O.R.D.
 (2020–2021), the flagship series X-Men Red (2022–2023) and the limited series Resurrection of Magneto (2024).
 In May 2023, it was announced that Ewing would write The Immortal Thor, with Martín Cóccolo serving as artist and debuting in August that same year.

 In July 2024, it was announced at San Diego Comic-Con that Ewing would contribute to the Absolute Universe at DC Comics by penning the series Absolute Green Lantern, with Jahnoy Lindsay serving as artist and set for release in 2025.
-In August 2024, it was announced that Ewing would be working together with artist Carlos Gomez for the series All-New Venom.
-The series follows Dylan Brock in the aftermath of the Venom War trying to discover who Venom's new host is, with the first issue set to begin publication in December.
+In August 2024, it was announced that Ewing would be working together with artist Carlos Gomez for the series All-New Venom (then relaunched as Venom Vol. 6.
+The series follows Mary Jane Watson as she becomes the new host of Venom in the aftermath of the Venom War beginning publication in December 2024 and still ongoing as of July 2026.
 In September 2024, it was announced that Ewing would pen the ongoing series Metamorpho: The Element Man with Steve Lieber illustrating and set to debut in December that same year.

 Personal life

 Ewing has a brother, Tom Ewing, who writes critical essays on music and pop culture.
 He created the website Freaky Trigger, to which Al was an occasional contributor in its early days.

-At the end of Pride Month 2021, Ewing came out as bisexual.
+At the end of Pride Month 2021, Ewing publicly revealed he was bisexual.